 Each list can be "private", in which case only you can see it, or "public", in which case everyone can see it.

-Following a list does not mean the tweets of list members will show up on your "home" page.
+Twitter says you can "follow" or "subscribe to" a list, but I truly have no idea what that means.
+As near as I can tell, following, or "subscribing to", a list does not seem to mean that the tweets of list members will show up on your "home" page.

-What's not so easy is maintaining the lists, especially if they are lengthy, as twitter supplies no effective tool for that, and application developers have been slow to create one (See Tools for managing twitter lists).
-If you wanted to prune a list, or move people from one list to another, you may find it quite time consuming.
+What's not so easy is maintaining the lists, especially if they are lengthy, as twitter supplies no effective tool for that, and application developers have been slow to create one.
+If you wanted to prune a list, or move or copy people from one list to another, or remove people from a list, you may find it quite time consuming.

 No comments: